aspose-pdf-cloud/aspose-pdf-cloud-dotnet/docs/Justification.md

 ﻿# Aspose.Pdf.Cloud.Sdk.Model.Justification
-Enumerates the forms of quadding (justification) to be used in displaying the annotation?s text.
+Enumerates the forms of quadding (justification) to be used in displaying the annotation’s text.

 ## Enum